-Retrospective Jewellery by Danielle Underwood is a stylish and dynamic jewellery brand inspired by architecture, works of art and design led objects.
+Retrospective Jewellery by Danielle Underwood is a stylish and dynamic jewellery brand inspired by antiques, architecture and design led objects.

 We donate 10% of our profits to different animal sanctuaries throughout the year.
 If you have any recommendations of sanctuaries or charities you love, please get in touch with us!

 Danielle graduated from The Sir John Cass School of Art, Architecture and Design in 2010 with a Degree in Jewellery Design.
 She worked as a designer for various companies until deciding in 2015 to branch out on her own.